MRsAIbot/stat-nlp/README.md

 To run
 ------------------
+First, make sure that the directory `bionlp2011genia-train-clean` is in the same directory as `assignment2.py`.
 For a short demonstration, run the following command
 ```
 python assignment2.py
 ```